 New Rainbow Logo Mark - Raising Funds for the NHS

-At the beginning of the pandemic, rainbows started to appear in the windows of homes all over the UK spreading hope amid the COVID-19 pandemic.
+At the beginning of the covid pandemic in 2020, rainbows started to appear in the windows of homes all over the UK spreading hope amid the COVID-19 pandemic.
 The Rainbow logo mark depicts the iconic Rainbow symbol that has become synonymous during the current pandemic.
-From now and until December 2020, all Hiho jewellery over 7.78 grams of Silver are lasered with this iconic Rainbow Logo mark in addition to the hallmarks that we usually have.
+From June 2020 and until December 2020, all Hiho jewellery over 7.78 grams of Silver has been lasered with this iconic Rainbow Logo mark in addition to the hallmarks that we usually have.

 However, no matter how good quality our silver is, it does still need some looking after, as it is still a precious metal which can become scratched without the proper care and attention.
 Why not pick up one of our polishing cloths to help keep your silver in tip top condition and have a read of our 'Looking after your Jewellery' page, which will give you good tips of how to look after your pieces.